-In addition to revelling in the above-water wonders of Fiordland and Stewart Island, our guests can now view the enchanting sea life beneath the surface in real time from the comfort of the boat lounge.
+In addition to revelling in the above-water wonders of Fiordland and Stewart Island, our guests may have the opportunity to view the enchanting sea life beneath the surface in real time from the comfort of the boat lounge.
 Fiordland Discovery’s ROV (remote operated vehicle) is our unoccupied underwater robot designed to relay footage of the vibrant depths of Fiordland’s sounds.

 How it works